Early Years Foundation Stage (EYFS)

 We recognise that children in the EYFS learn through a careful balance of play and direct experiences, through exploring and being active, and through creative and critical thinking which takes place both indoors and outside.

 The children enjoy a wide range of activities, learning through whole-class inputs, group work and one-to-one focused learning activities.
-There are opportunities for adult- and child-initiated activities every day, linked to themes taken from the children’s interests and ideas.
+There are opportunities for adult- and child-initiated activities every day, linked to themes taken from the children’s interests and ideas as well as key texts carefully chosen and shared throughout the year.
 We encourage independence of thought and choice of activity throughout the EYFS, as we believe this allows children to develop the skills that they need to become successful learners and to reach their full potential.

 Carefully planned experiences across the curriculum capture the children’s imagination and build on their developing skills across the year.